GerardMJuan/simlr-ad/README.md

 # CIMLR_AD - Cluster subtpying for Alzheimer's Disease.

-Repository of the code implementing and applying a non-supervised clustering procedure \[1\] for Alzheimer's disease patients profiling.
+Repository of the code implementing the paper "Martí-Juan G, Sanroma G, Piella G et al. Revealing heterogeneity of brain imaging phenotypes in Alzheimer’s disease based on unsupervised clustering of blood marker profiles.
+PLoS ONE [In revision].
+2018 Jun 5.
+Available from: https://doi.org/10.1101/339614"

 ## Introduction and motivation